pjf/pjf.github.io/ethics/_posts/2014-02-04-tolerance-now-maximises-sharehold-value.md

 rather than the shrinking percentage of people who do not.

 We, as a society, are getting better.
-Yes, you can pick apart Coke's motives here in all sorts of ways, but the fact remains that we're now in a society where promoting diversity and tolerance are seen as winning strategies.
+Yes, you can pick apart Coke's motives here, but the fact remains that we're now in a society where promoting diversity and tolerance are seen as winning strategies.
 That's not something we would have seen fifty years ago, and I doubt it's even something we would have seen ten years back.